Dentinogenesis imperfecta 1

 Researchers have described three types of dentinogenesis imperfecta with similar dental abnormalities.
 Type I occurs in people who have osteogenesis imperfecta, a genetic condition in which bones are brittle and easily broken.
 Dentinogenesis imperfecta type II and type III usually occur in people without other inherited disorders.
 A few families with type II have progressive hearing loss in addition to dental abnormalities.
 Type III was first identified in a population in Brandywine, Maryland.
 Some researchers believe that dentinogenesis imperfecta type II and type III, along with a similar condition called dentin dysplasia type II, are actually forms of a single disorder.

 - Genetics Home Reference (GHR) contains information on Dentinogenesis imperfecta 1.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.